Twitter will pay a $150 million fine over accusations it improperly sold user data

 Under terms of a proposed agreement, Twitter agreed to stop profiting from information gathered for security purposes.
 The deal, which still needs the court's approval, also would limit employees' access to users' personal data.

-The action echoes a sweeping settlement that included a $5 billion fine against Facebook in 2019 in which the social media giant committed to stop selling information obtained for security purposes to advertisers.
+The action echoes a sweeping settlement with the FTC that included a $5 billion fine against Facebook in 2019 in which the social media giant committed to stop sharing information obtained for security purposes with advertisers.

+Under the terms of the FTC's deal with Twitter, regulators and an independent monitor will have oversight of the company's advertising practices for two decades.

+Justin Brookman, the director of Technology Policy at Consumer Reports, said as regulators continue to crack down on targeted ads, companies like Twitter that have long relied on tracking tools could be in trouble.

 Musk recently declared the deal is "temporarily on hold," arguing that he must first determine how widespread bot accounts are on the site.